 The insured may designate as the locale in which the hearing is to be held either the county of residence of the insured or the county where the accident occurred.
-Only if all parties agree shall the hearing be held in some other locale.
+Regardless of the locale, the arbitrator has the discretion to order the hearing take place virtually.